 Size-With standard definition TV resolution was the limiting factor.
 Get a TV too big for your viewing distance and you could see every pixel.
-With HDTV this is no longer the case especially with 1080p models.
-You can sit 6’ away from a 60” screen and still not see the pixels.
+With HDTV and especially UHD 4k this is no longer the case especially with UHD 4k models.
+You can sit 6’ away from a 65” screen and still not see the pixels.
 THX recommend sizes based on viewing distance.
 I have found most people find these much too big.
 I suggest measuring your viewing distance and going to the store and standing that distance away and see what size works for you.
 I like a screen with a diagonal measure about half the viewing distance (for a 100” viewing distance get a 50” TV), but you may prefer a larger or smaller screen.
-Remember you are going to use it to watch movies and want a theatre like experience so you might want to go a bit bigger than you initially think.
+Remember you are going to use it to watch movies and want a theater like experience so you might want to go somewhat bigger than you initially think.
+I have known many people that wished they bought a bigger TV but I have never known anyone who wished they had bought a smaller one.

-LCD or Plasma: This one is really pretty easy.
-Plasma has deeper blacks, a greater tonal range, more accurate color reproduction, smoother motion and no issues with viewing angle.
-Most of the innovations going into LCD sets today (like LED backlighting) are to make them look more like plasma.
-But since plasma still looks better, is easier to calibrate and usually cheaper why not go with the best.
+Display Technology: For many years Plasma was the gold standard.
+Plasma has deeper blacks, more accurate color reproduction, smoother motion and no issues with viewing angle.
+Most of the innovations going into LCD sets today (like LED backlighting and local dimming) are to make them look more like plasma.
 There are two drawbacks to plasma.
 The first is image retention.
 If you leave a still image on a plasma screen for a long time you will see an after image in dark parts of the picture.
-This should go away soon when a bright image is displayed again.
+This should go away soon when a bright image is displayed again but if left on long enough can be permanent.
 Plasma may not be the best choice if you use your TV as a computer monitor but for watching movies they are great.
 The other drawback is screen reflections.
 If your TV is in a bright room with lots of windows or lights you will see more screen reflections in a Plasma than an LCD screen.
-Plasma TVs may not look as bright as LCD or LED sets in a showroom but don’t worry, they are plenty bright enough for accurate calibration.
-The smallest plasma TVs are 42” so if you need smaller than that you will have to go with LCD.
-Unfortunately Plasma TVs are being phased out by the manufactures.
-Panasonic has stopped making them leaving only Samsung and LG.
-So if you want a Plasma TV I would strongly suggest getting it now.
+Unfortunately Plasma TVs are no longer made but can be easily found on the used market at great prices.
+They have very long lifespans so there is no reason not to buy a used one.
+Just watch out carefully for screen burn in (permanent image retention) and dead pixels.

-Smart TVs: These TVs let you surf the internet and stream video directly to your TV from Netflix, Amazon etc. Although sometimes useful, streaming features are also incorporated into every Blu-ray player now available and are easier to use than a smart TV.
+Smart TVs: Most TVs these days are Smart TVs.
+These TVs let you surf the internet and stream video directly to your TV from Netflix, Amazon etc. Although sometimes useful, streaming features are also incorporated into every Blu-ray player now available and which are often easier to use than a smart TV.
 I wouldn’t spend any extra money for smart TV features.

 Curved TVs: This is just a marketing gimic.
 Manufactures realized that the increase in resolution of 4k or greater contrast ratio of OLED wasn’t enough to get people to buy their expensive new TVs so they came up with curved screens so these TVs would stand out from the crowd.
 Curved screens cause geometric distortions, more screen reflections, limit viewing angle and do nothing to improve picture quality.
 Go for the flat version.

 4k resolution probably has more value here since screens are bigger and some people will probably sit fairly close to the screen.
-However 4k projectors are currently very expensive and there is still the problem of very little 4k programming.
+However 4k projectors are currently very expensive often costing over $10,000.00 with only the top models capable of displaying HDR.
 Look into it carefully before spending the extra money.

 A good projector needs a good screen and these can cost anywhere from $140 for a basic pull down model to several thousand for a large high end motorized screen that disappears into the ceiling when not in use.
 There are fixed screens, retractable screen, acoustically transparent screens, motorized screens etc, all available in different sizes.
 One of the most important thing to consider is screen gain.
 Screens with higher gain reflect more of the projectors light directly back toward the viewer, providing a brighter image while rejecting light from off center (room lights etc.) This is good in theory but it can also cause some problems including hotspotting (the center of the screen is brighter than the edges) and darker, uneven images for people sitting off center.
 Therefore I generally recommend using a screen with a gain of 1.0 (no gain) for dark rooms with a good projector.
 If you are unable to eliminate light sources in the room or are using a projector that is too dim a gain of 1.3 (30% brighter) or higher might be helpful.